-Turning his bald head around, a large grin appeared from under his bushy, auburn beard, “Ah.
+The blacksmith turned his bald head around.
+While he initially wore a sour frown, a large grin appeared from under his bushy, auburn beard when he spotted Aaron, “Ah.
 I figured it was you.
-Yer the only little bastard I’ve ever known that’d be so disrespectful as soon as he walked through the bloody door.”
+Yer the only little bastard I’ve ever known that’d be so disrespectful as soon as he walked through the fuckin’ door.”

-As the smith stepped up to the counter, both men broke out into large grins.
-Pulling eachother into a bear hug from over the counter, they pulled away and shared a hearty laugh.
+As the smith stepped up to the counter, Aaron broke out into large grins in return.
+Pulling each other into a bear hug from over the counter, they stepped away and shared a hearty laugh.